enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 ], check=True)
 ```

-Finally, the service performs **Nanopb Code Generation**, streamlining the development process for embedded systems, such as sensor firmware.
+3. The service performs **Nanopb Code Generation**, streamlining the development process for embedded systems, such as sensor firmware.
 It generates highly optimized C header and implementation files (`.pb.h`, `.pb.c`) using the **Nanopb** framework, which is specifically designed for resource-constrained environments.
 By providing these pre-generated source files, the service significantly simplifies the development workflow for end-users or firmware developers.
 Instead of manually implementing Protobuf serialization/deserialization logic or complex build configurations, they can simply download the generated source code (along with the necessary Nanopb runtime library files), integrate it into their firmware project, and immediately use the provided functions to encode their sensor data into the correct binary Protobuf message format.

 ## Necessity of Dynamic File Descriptors

 The system's design, particularly the flexible "Node Templates" for sensor configuration, necessitates a dynamic approach to Protobuf message parsing.
-Unlike typical Protobuf implementations where specific message types are known at development time and corresponding code is statically generated, our system handles a diverse array of sensor data formats and messages that are **defined at runtime**.
+Unlike typical Protobuf implementations where specific message types are known at development time and corresponding code is statically generated, our system handles multiple different sensor data formats and messages that are **defined at runtime**.
 Consequently, the traditional method of generating dedicated parsing code for each message type during development is infeasible.

 This is where the **binary File Descriptor Set** becomes indispensable.
 It allows the **Timeseries Parser** to dynamically load and interpret any incoming binary Protobuf message without requiring *a priori* knowledge of its exact schema.
 The File Descriptor provides all the necessary structural information (field names, data types, message hierarchies) at runtime [@protobuf-filedescriptor].
 This capability ensures that the parser can correctly deserialize data from a multitude of sensor configurations as they are introduced or updated.
 The process is initiated by the web application's backend, which triggers the File Descriptor compilation, thereby consistently ensuring that the Timeseries Parser always operates with the most current version of the schema definitions.
 This dynamic loading mechanism is crucial for the system's flexibility and extensibility.